matthewrh/challengepy/README.md

 ```

 ## Additional Notes
+* TODO: Comments: Allow users to add, delete, and view comments for clubs.
+* TODO: Ratings: Allow users to rate and view average ratings for clubs.
-* TODO: Error handling for when user is not logged in.
+* TODO: Error handling for when client attempts to access a user-only resources while not logged in.
 * TODO: DevOps/Server using Digital Ocean droplet or Heroku.